 For Kalyn Johnson Chandler, stationery has always been a family affair.
-From a young age, her love for pretty paper stemmed from her love for a very special woman: her grandmother, Mrs. Effie Hayes, the namesake of Kalyn’s business, Effie’s Paper :: Stationery&Whatnot.
-According to Kalyn, her grandmother was someone who believed that “a woman should always carry a hanky, wear the perfect shade of red lipstick and be able to write a wicked thank you note."
+From a young age, her love for pretty paper stemmed from her love for a very special woman: her grandmother, Mrs. Effie Hayes, who is the namesake of Chandler’s business, Effie’s Paper: Stationery & Whatnot.
+According to Chandler, her grandmother was someone who believed that “a woman should always carry a hanky, wear the perfect shade of red lipstick, and be able to write a wicked thank you note."

 How did you come up with the idea for your business?
 Were there any personal experiences, passions, skills, hobbies, etc. that influenced you?

-What were the toughest experiences to endure as a business owner?
+What were the toughest experiences you've had to endure as a business owner?
 Points where you wondered why you were doing this at all?

 Fall of 2014 didn’t quite go the way I anticipated.